liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/custom.rst

 recommend that the return value of the specification function be 0 for a successful return, and a negative value if an error occurs.
-Possible error conditions include: the pointer to the main ARKode memory block is ``NULL``, and input is illegal, the NVECTOR implementation is not compatible, or a memoryallocation fails.
+Possible error conditions include: the pointer to the main ARKode memory block is ``NULL``, an input is illegal, the NVECTOR implementation is not compatible, or a memory allocation fails.